rsprouse/pglex/README.md

 `https://o6avgt37eh.execute-api.us-west-1.amazonaws.com/devapi/karuk/q`.

 As you can see from the API URL, Chalice's default deployment stage is "dev".
-To deploy the "prod" stage use the `--stage` parameter:
+To deploy the production stage use the `--stage` parameter:

 ```
 chalice deploy --stage prod